 Top Chat Apps in America

-In both US and Canada, Facebook Messenger is the most popular messaging app for iOS, which accounts for 53% of the Operative System market share.
+What are the most popular messaging apps in USA 2021?
+Facebook Messenger is one the most popular messengers in USA for iOS, which accounts for 53% of the Operative System market share.
 It’s closely followed by WhatsApp and to a lesser extent, Telegram.

-Interestingly, WhatsApp is the preferred option by Android Users, accounting for 46% of the mobile OS market in North America.
-In 2020, Messenger was still more popular among Android Users in the US, but not in Canada.
+Interestingly, WhatsApp is the preferred option by Android users, accounting for 46% of the mobile OS market in North America.
+In 2020 Messenger was the most popular messaging app 2021 among USA Android users, but not among Canadian Android users.

 In most Central and South American countries, WhatsApp still reigns as the top messaging app.
 This includes highly populated countries like Brazil, Colombia, and Mexico.
 Meanwhile, Telegram takes the second spot in many of these countries.

 Messenger is still an important contender and the third in the ranking.
 The powerful app trio has very little competition in this region.

 Like in the previous year, the top three messaging apps for Africa are WhatsApp, Facebook Messenger, and Telegram.
 It is one of the few regions where Messenger hasn't been displaced by Telegram's boom.

 It is worth mentioning that other messenger apps like Gem4Me or Ayoba are very popular in certain African countries.
 Their user base is growing consistently.
 However, they are still far from making it to the top three in the African continent.

 Messenger used to be the chat app of choice for Australians and New Zealanders.
 In 2021 this is no longer the case.
 Recently WhatsApp has taken the first position in both the Play Store and the App Store.